3mdeb/openqa-tests-qubesos/generalhw/README.md

 where the `start: true` value could possibly be a clue to why the interface shows up on the DUT.

-Additionaly it was tried to disable the `kvmd-otgnet` service using `systemctl`, but that hadn't made the additinal Ethernet-over-USB interface to disappear on the VP4670.
+Additionally it was tried to disable the `kvmd-otgnet` service using `systemctl`, but that hadn't made the additional Ethernet-over-USB interface to disappear on the VP4670.

 #### Configure traffic forwarding on PiKVM

-It should be possible to use the PiKVM network interace to access the openqa server and download required files.
+It should be possible to use the PiKVM network interface to access the openQA server and download required files.
 It was not tested though.
 Some instructions can be found at the [pikvm handguide](https://docs.pikvm.org/usb_ethernet/#routing-via-pikvm)